w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 The design showed the navigation behaving in different ways across small and large screens, beyond the off-canvas approach outlined above:

-- Grandchild items were collapsed on mobile, yet expanded on desktop
+- Grandchild items were collapsed on small screens, yet expanded on large screens
-- The desktop dropdown had a button to close it that wasn't required on mobile
+- On large screens, the dropdown had a button to close it that wasn't required on small screens
-- The mobile version needed extra buttons to allow users to move between the three collapsed levels of navigation.
+- The small screen version needed extra buttons to allow users to move between the three collapsed levels of navigation.

 So I decided upon having two copies of the navigation markup, one for small screens and one for large screens, and hiding the unused version with the CSS `display: none;` property at the desired viewport breakpoint.
 This was adding a lot to the HTML, but I felt this would be better than the additional CSS and JavaScript that would be needed to manipulate a single set of navigation markup.